What is Glaucoma?

 For further information or Booking..

-What is glaucoma?
-Glaucoma is a disease that involves abnormalities in the optic nerve, causing the optic nerve to be damaged and form a “cupping” or deepening of the optic nerve head.
-Normally, the optic nerve head in healthy individuals has a cupping size of less than 50% of the total size of the optic nerve head.
-However, in individuals with glaucoma, the optic nerve head is significantly cupped.
+Glaucoma is a disease involving abnormalities of the optic nerve, causing optic nerve damage characterized by a “cupping” or deepening of the optic nerve head.
+Typically, the optic nerve head in healthy individuals has a cupping ratio of less than 50% of the total optic disc diameter.
+However, in individuals with glaucoma, this cupping is significantly enlarged.

-Causes of glaucoma: There are several factors that contribute to the optic nerve damage in glaucoma, but the most important factor is elevated intraocular pressure (IOP), which is higher than the normal range.
-In general, the average IOP in normal individuals is less than or equal to 21 mmHg.
+Several factors contribute to optic nerve damage in glaucoma, but the primary factor is elevated intraocular pressure (IOP), exceeding the normal range.
+In general, the average IOP in healthy individuals is less than or equal to 21 mmHg.

 • Individuals over the age of 40